evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 ## Interior

+The interior of the Lucid Gravity Grand Touring is designed with a minimalist aesthetic, featuring premium materials throughout.
+It also includes a traditional center console that separates the driver and passenger, providing practical storage solutions and enhanced functionality.
 You can choose between different types of seats, seat materials, and interior styling.
 You can choose between several interior designs.

 ### Seats